qcrao/nicer-code-block-copy/README.md

 # Nicer Code Block Copy for Roam Research

+> **Inspiration**: This project is inspired by [roam-depot-copy-code-block](https://github.com/8bitgentleman/roam-depot-copy-code-block), with numerous improvements to interaction experience and functionality.

-A Roam Research plugin that adds enhanced copy functionality to both inline code snippets, code blocks, and highlighted text.
+A Roam Research extension that adds enhanced copy functionality to both inline code snippets, code blocks, and highlighted text.

+## Improvements & Enhancements

+Compared to the original project, this extension offers:

+- **More Elegant Interaction Design**:

+  - Copy buttons for inline code and highlighted text only appear on hover, reducing visual clutter
+  - Dynamic feedback when copying is successful (changes to a checkmark icon)
+  - More aesthetically pleasing icons

+- **Enhanced Functionality**:

+  - Added support for copying highlighted text
+  - Smarter DOM change handling to ensure copy functionality works correctly when page content changes
+  - More efficient performance optimization (debounce processing)

+- **Better Customization**:
+  - Separate controls for inline code and highlight text copy functionality

 ## Features